alphabetically (on a 5 point system).........

 336 Commercial Street, Provincetown

-Tucked away in an alley from Commercial Street you will find the Pilgrim House.
-Under relatively new management, their restaurant re-emerged as The Landing.
+Tucked away in an alley from Commercial Street you will find the Pilgrim House and in 2018 their restaurant re-emerged as The Landing.

 31 Bradford Street, Provincetown